Jamesits/SheetSwitch/README.md

 ## Installation

-Micro$oft does not allow personal developer without a company to publish add-ins, so currently you can only sideload this plugin if you want to use it.
+Microsoft does not allow personal developer without a company to publish add-ins, so currently you can only sideload this plugin if you want to use it.

 ### Sideloading